Pratyush Banke

 Families should gather all related documents early and proceed systematically.

-Movable Assets (jewelry, investments, bank balances): Can be transferred to nominees or legal heirs using a will (if available) or through a succession certificate from the court.
+• Movable Assets (jewellery, investments, bank balances): Can be transferred to nominees or legal heirs using a will (if available) or through a succession certificate from the court.

 Pro Tip: Keep a consolidated record of all properties and movable assets.
 This not only helps during inheritance but also reduces the chance of assets remaining unclaimed in the future.